-Table 6-10: Dabrafenib or Dabrafenib-Trametinib Treatment Modification for Visual Changes
+Table 6-10: Dabrafenib or Dabrafenib-Trametinib Treatment Modification for Visual Changes Considered to be Related to Study Treatment

 CTCAE Grade Management Guideline Action and Dose Modification Grade 1 Consult ophthalmologist immediately.
-If dilated fundus examination cannot be performed within 7 days of onset, hold trametinib until RPED and RVO can be excluded by retina specialist/ophthalmologist.
-Dabrafenib may be continued.
-If RPED and RVO excluded, continue (or restart) trametinib at same dose level If Uveitis/Iritis, refer to table below for Iritis/Uveitis If RPED suspected or diagnosed, refer to RPED dose modification table below; report as SAE if diagnosed.
-If RVO suspected or diagnosed: Permanently discontinue trametinib and report as SAE if diagnosed.
+If dilated fundus examination cannot be performed within 7 days of onset, hold trametinib until RPED and RVO can be excluded by retina specialist/ ophthalmologist.
+Dabrafenib may be continued.If RPED and RVO excluded, continue (or restart) trametinib at same dose levelIf Uveitis/Iritis, refer to table below for Iritis/UveitisIf RPED suspected or diagnosed, refer to RPED dose modification table below; report as SAE if diagnosed.If RVO suspected or diagnosed: Permanently discontinue trametinib and report as SAE if diagnosed.